pytorch/serve/examples/redis_cache/README.md

     pip install redis
     ```

+Note that if the pre-requisites are not met, a no op decorator will be used and no exceptions will be raised.

-We will assume a Redis server is started on `localhost` at port `6379`.
+We will now assume a Redis server is started on `localhost` at port `6379`.

 ### Using the `ts.utils.redis_cache.handler_cache` decorator